rakib1295/MagnetQ/README.md

-This is comparing tool.
+This is a comparing tool.
 It compares huge data simultaneously.